The top 5 new rules of productivity

 Three things you can do about this:

-- Don’t work overtime.
+- Don’t work permanent overtime.
 In fact, some studies indicate that knowledge workers are the most productive when they work 35 hours a week.

 - Take breaks during the work day and make sure to take vacations.